|

 Shooting arms

-& accoutrements, I prefer aperture priority set on f 8 for a regular depth of
+& accoutrements, I prefer aperture priority set at f 8 for a regular depth of

 field (focus).
 Rarely having the luxury of photo lights or glass table lit